TimKrause2/SignalView/README.md

 ## Building for Linux

-1. Open the project file, `SignalView.jucer`, in Projucer.
+1. Open the Projucer application.
-2. Select **File->SaveProject**.
+2. Select **File->Open** and open `SignalView.jucer` from the `SignalView` directory.
+3. Select **File->Save Project**.
-3. Then in the terminal in the `SignalView` directory enter the following:
+4. Then in the terminal in the `SignalView` directory enter the following:

         ./linux_build.sh

+   This will:
+   1. install vcpkg
+   2. install the static libraries
-   This will build the VST3 bundle and also copy it into your local VST3 directory.
+   3. build the VST3 bundle
+   4. and copy it into your local VST3 directory.

 ## Building for Windows

-1. Open the project file, `SignalView.jucer`, in Projucer.
+1. Open the Projucer application.
+2. Select **File->Open** and open `SignalView.jucer` from the `SignalView` directory.
-2. Select Visual Studio 2022 in the **Select exporter** entry at the top.
+3. Select Visual Studio 2022 in the **Select exporter** entry at the top.
-3. Click on the Visual Studio icon to the right.
-This will open Visual Studio.
+4. Click on the Visual Studio icon to the right.
+This will save the project open Visual Studio.
-4. Once in Visual Studio select **Tools->Command Line->Developer Command Prompt**.
+5. Once in Visual Studio select **Tools->Command Line->Developer Command Prompt**.
-5. In the terminal enter the following:
+6. In the terminal enter the following:

         ..\..\windows_pre_build.bat

+   This will install the static libraries.

-7. After that completes select **Build** in Visual Studio.
+8. After that completes select **Build** in Visual Studio.
-8. Now the plugin is in either `SignalView\Builds\VisualStudio2022\x64\Debug\VST3` or `SignalView\Builds\VisualStudio2022\x64\Release\VST3` depending on the target you selected.
+9. Now the plugin is in either `SignalView\Builds\VisualStudio2022\x64\Debug\VST3` or `SignalView\Builds\VisualStudio2022\x64\Release\VST3` depending on the target you selected.